 Christine Losecaat MBE

 The UK creative and cultural industries employ 1 in 17 people and make £9.6 million per hour.
 These sectors need innovative practitioners, thinkers and leaders.

 Creative Industries at Kingston School of Art will provide that next generation, across four themes:

-The Department of Creative and Cultural Industries offers four unique and innovative postgraduate courses, each exploring vibrant and dynamic fields:
+The Department of Creative Industries offers four unique and innovative postgraduate courses, each exploring vibrant and dynamic fields:

 These courses are built on the principle of critically-informed practice and industry engagement.
 Namely, that in order for practitioners in the fields of design curation, global art markets or exhibitions and galleries to create meaningful, effective and successful projects, it is essential that they develop their work and ideas through an historical awareness and from a solid conceptual base.

 The theoretical understanding that you build will be used to make sense of the ever-changing professional practices that shape how contemporary organisations in your chosen field operate and innovate.

 To advance your practical knowledge and help you become the reflective creative practitioner that these sectors demand, these courses incorporate live projects and challenges.
 With our partners or project collaborators we provide real-world learning opportunities that test and provide the context to experiment and practise the understanding you are developing.